Supporting the most vulnerable and fostering access to education and employment opportunities in Albania

 Albania, a country rich in history and cultural heritage, has made remarkable progress in its economic and social development.
 However, many challenges persist, hindering equal opportunities for all citizens.
 Economic decline, youth emigration, and social exclusion continue to impact access to education, employment, and essential services, particularly for disadvantaged communities.

-As part of the Nando and Elsa Peretti Foundation’s commitment to promoting human dignity and social inclusion in 2024, the Foundation extended its support to four impactful projects in Albania, focusing on children, youth, Roma communities, and people with disabilities.
+As part of the Nando and Elsa Peretti Foundation’s commitment to promoting human dignity and social inclusion in 2024, the Foundation extended its support to six impactful projects in Albania, focusing on most vulnerable, children, youth, Roma communities, and people with disabilities.
 By investing in education, vocational training, and community development, these initiatives aim to empower individuals, strengthen communities, and create sustainable opportunities for a brighter future.

 -